 This policy is different for COUN 783, 786, and 787 (the practicum/internship progression).
 If a student receives a grade of C for any part of their field placement, they will be required to repeat that course.
 Students will not be allowed to continue to the next course in the progression without signing up for the course again and obtaining an improved evaluation from their site supervisor and obtaining a grade of B or higher.
 Students who receive a grade of C for COUN 787 (Internship II) will not be allowed to graduate unless they successfully re-take the course.
 Students who receive a grade of C in Practicum or Internship will meet with MSCMHC faculty to determine the reasons for this performance.
 Poor performance in Practicum or Internship work will be discussed by the MSCMHC Committee and will result in a specific remediation plan.
 The Committee may also suspend the student from field work or all classes for one or more semesters as a part of the remediation plan.
 Students may be allowed to retake practicum or internship one time, and only with the approval of the MSCMHC committee.

 In addition, the MSCMHC Committee expects students to abide by the LSUS code of conduct as well as the ethics codes of the American Counseling Association in both their coursework and their field placement.
 Students are required to demonstrate appropriate professional behavior while enrolled in the program.
-Should a student be found by the Committee to have violated an ethical standard, the committee may take one of several actions, including but not limited to probation or dismissal from the program.
+Should a student be found by the Committee to have violated an ethical standard, the committee may take one of several actions, including, but not limited to, probation or dismissal from the program.

 D. EVALUATION OF INTERPERSONAL CHARACTERISTICS